 - Spin Quality: Basically, the spin quality is poor.
 But when you compare the Ipong 40+ 2Star with another training ball, it won’t give you an option to be criticized.

 We all know that ping pong balls las two categories, the first one is the tournament’s balls and the other one is training balls.
 Beginners play with ordinary balls in training, but a professional player needs to play with quality balls.
-And GoGO set in the top of the professional’s choices.
+And GoGO set at the top of the professional’s choices.

 The GoGo comes with 144 balls in its box and two different colors white and orange.